yuqiii-wang/KnowledgeNotes/languages/cpp/lvalue_rvalue.md

 `auto&& x` treats x as a temp rvalue without making it as `const&`.

 ## Move and Forward

 ### Summary

-Both `move` and `forward` are introduced to deal with expensive "copy" operation when passing params; `move` is used to force using `rvalue reference` without copy, while `forward` is of added compatability handling `rvalue/lvalue reference` as well as `const reference`.
+Both `move` and `forward` are introduced to deal with expensive "copy" operation when passing params; `move` is used to force using `rvalue reference` without copy, while `forward` is of added compatibility handling `rvalue/lvalue reference` as well as `const reference`.

 ### Further explained

-Consider this stastement:
+Consider this statement:

 ```cpp
 std::String src_str = "hello";